Frankwarnaar/minor-browser-technologies-realtime-poll/README.md

 ### Enhancements
 1. With javascript the user can add infinite answers to the poll

 The only breaking dependency is `getElementsByClassName`.
 This works in every browser except IE < 8.
+When this doesn't work, you can still insert 5 answers.

 2. The results are shown with meter elements, these fall back to div's with div's inside them when not supported